ashleyswinning/blockchain-hw-4/README.md

   * sets instructors in the desired instructors array that setInstructors
   * is supposed to populate.
 To do this, it calls a new instance of the Courses contract and then
   *  the setInstructors() function and then asserts if the expected components of the element in setInstructor
-  * (the instructor's age, first, and last name) are correct to the true components.
+  * (the instructor's age, first, and last name) are correct to the true components in the instructors array.
   */

 * Test 2: getInstructors()